topps2k/simpleab-sdk-js/README.md

 ## Usage

-Here's a basic example of how to use the Simple A/B SDK:
+Here's a basic example of how to use the Simple A/B SDK, including the new segment-based wrapper functions:

 ```javascript
 const { SimpleABSDK, BaseAPIUrls, AggregationTypes, Treatments, Stages } = require('simpleab-sdk-js');